Terrie loves cooking and baking for her family and friends. There is nothing like making memories with family, friends, and food.

 Apple cider vinegar

-10 Pearl onions
+10 pearl onions

-1/3 Tbsp Red pepper flakes
+1/3 tablespoon red pepper flakes

-1 Yellow onion
+1 yellow onion

 My Favourite Pickles

-Now you know how to make these crunchy, great tasting pickles.
-They are an easy to make alternative to traditional dill pickles.
+Now you know how to make these crunchy, great-tasting pickles.
+They are an easy-to-make alternative to traditional dill pickles.
 Making pickles like these saves you time and money.
 Even the dill can be grown in your garden.
-Not only do they take less time to make, it takes less time for them to be ready to eat.
+Not only do they take less time to make, but it also takes less time for them to be ready to eat.